fgsreally/vite-federation/README.md

 - 🪐 can handle split CSS correctly,provide type support
 - 🦾 can use cache or hot update
 - 🌈 can be used in a variety of micro front-end/multi-module solutions
-- 😃 Easy access to service registry, fit for engineering scheme
+- 😃 Supports vue, but not just vue

 <br>
-P.S.
-I only tested the VUE project
 Webpack Module federation is currently not compatible ，If you insist on using it,<a href="https://github.com/originjs/vite-plugin-federation">vite-plugin-federation</a> may be helpful
 <br>